Sherlemious/are-we-there-yet-mirror/README.md

 ## Features

 - **User Authentication:** Secure user authentication using JWT.
+- **Logging:** Logging middleware for tracking requests and errors.
+- **Unit Testing:** Robust unit testing with Jest to ensure code quality and reliability.
 - **Booking Management:** Easy and efficient booking management system.
 - **Payment Processing:** Seamless payment processing with Stripe integration.
 - **Cloud Storage:** Store and manage documents and images using Cloudinary.